Robert E. Spangler

 James F. Losty

-Mark Maroney is the Head of the RBC Capital Markets Fixed Income Municipals Products business line.
-He is a member of the Capital Markets US Regional Operating Committee and a member of the Global Fixed Income Operating Committee.
+Mark Maroney is a Managing Director in the Global Markets business at RBC Capital Markets where he is the Head of the Global Spread Products business line.
+He is a member of the Capital Markets US Regional Operating Committee, and a member of the Global Markets Operating Committee.

 Mr. Maroney received his Bachelors of Science from the University at Albany, Albany, New York with dual concentrations in Finance and Management Information Systems.
-While at University, he participated in various independent studies of the US public finance markets.
 Mr. Maroney holds a Series 7, 63, 24 and 53.

 Managing Director, Head, Municipal Syndication